01-edu/public/subjects/devops/bin-status/README.md

-## json-researcher
+## bin-status

 ### Instructions

-Create the script `bin-status.sh` that will return the exit status of last command
+Create the script `bin-status.sh` that will return the exit status of last command.

-- What to use : `echo`

-- The output should be exactly like the example bellow but with the expected name
+- Expected output:

 ```console
 $ true ; ./bin-status.sh